 Remarkably, these safety and efficiency gains have happened while average rail rates (measured by inflation-adjusted revenue per ton-mile) have fallen 46% since 1981.
 To put it another way, the average rail customer can move roughly twice the amount of freight today for nearly the same price they paid in the early 1980s.
 The cost-effectiveness of America’s railroads give American industries — from agriculture to energy to forestry — a competitive edge in global markets.
 Consumers see the benefits, too, because competitive rates help businesses produce more affordable goods.

 Freight railroad investments have a significant effect on the broader economy as well.
 According to analysis from Towson University in 2017, U.S. freight railroads helped spur about $220 billion in economic activity and supported roughly 1.1 million jobs nationwide.
 Smart public policy that encourages the movement of more freight by rail will generate even greater returns to communities large and small.

-Forecasts from the Federal Highway Administration indicate total U.S. freight shipments will rise from 17.7 billion tons in 2016 to 24.2 billion tons in 2040 — a 37% increase.
+Forecasts from the Federal Highway Administration indicate total U.S. freight shipments will rise from 35% by 2040.
 Thanks to freight rail’s spending on its network, the industry is better prepared than ever to meet that higher demand without putting additional stress on highways, adding to traffic congestion or increasing greenhouse gas emissions.